JustRLC/pam.alert/README.md

 ```
 7. Ta-dah!
 Now, you can exit the server and login again.
 ### Note
 For testing purposes, the module is included as `optional`, so that you can still log in if the execution fails.
-After you made sure that it works, you can change optional to required.
+After you made sure that it works, you can change `optional` to `required`.
 Then login won't be possible unless the execution of your hook script is successful (Not essential, but I would recommend doing so.).